PaulieScanlon/gatsby-local-source-node/README.md

 # gatsby-local-source-node

-A demo repo to for sourcing local data with createNodeId
+A demo repo for sourcing local data using `gatsby-node.js`